shizuko-akamoto/Trecipe/README.md

 ## Next steps
 Some of the functionality that we wanted to implement include adding collaborators to a bucket list, displaying popular bucket lists, and allowing full review of a destination upon checkoff.
 The UI could also be more responsive, all content on the webpage should adjust smoothly based on the screen size.
+We also have a system of tracking any improvments each of us realizes, as github issues.
+With this system, we have better visibility of future development and can make continuous improvements on our project.
+Some sample issues are: [#74](https://github.com/shizuko-akamoto/Trecipe/issues/74), [#95](https://github.com/shizuko-akamoto/Trecipe/issues/95)

 ## List of Contributions